 - Alternative C: an oral examination up to 90 minutes in length, to be scheduled before the last day of classes (Fall semester) or by April 1st (Spring semester).

-- Alternative D: a portfolio of materials for teaching the field or engaging in public-facing scholarship and education in the field, due by the last day of classes (Fall semester) or by April 15th (Spring semester).
+- Alternative D (Minor Field 2 Only): a portfolio of materials for teaching the field or engaging in public-facing scholarship and education in the field, due by the last day of classes (Fall semester) or by April 15th (Spring semester).

 - For teaching, such a portfolio should include a detailed and annotated syllabus for an upper-level undergraduate class, with additional readings for graduate students.
 It should include the topics of all class meetings; sample assignments, prompts, and exams; and a narrative explaining the theory and desired learning outcomes that shape the structure and contents of the course.
 It should also include a statement of teaching philosophy for approaching this particular field, including a reflection on how the course meets standards and goals for diversity and inclusion.
 Students are welcome and encouraged to share drafts of portfolio materials with examiners and to incorporate their feedback in the final product.

 - For public-facing scholarship and education, the student should develop a plan and written prospectus in consultation with the examiners, outlining in detail the components of the portfolio, which could include both written and creative elements (digital humanities, oral history, media, performance, etc.); and agreeing on the goals for the portfolio and the standards for determining its success.
 As with any other exam format, examiners must have the necessary expertise for evaluating the quality of the work and its engagement with the field.

 Evaluation of Exams